swcarpentry/DEPRECATED-bc/gloss.md

 rather than *how* it does it.

 **<a name="exception">exception</a>**:
-an event that disrupts the normal or expected execution of a program.
+An event that disrupts the normal or expected execution of a program.
 Most modern languages record information about what went wrong in a piece of data (also called an exception).
 See also: [catch](#catch-exception), [raise](#raise-exception).